ucsb-cs56-projects/cs56-games-battleship/W18_proj00.md

 # Jeff Longo and Richard Rodriguez

-Answer these questions and delete them as we go

 (a) This project allows the user to play the game battleship against a computer, or online via java networking.

 (b) As a user, I can start the game and choose to play locally or online so that I can play by myself or with someone else.